xtream1101/scraperx/README.md

 ### Downloading

-Uses a requests.Session to make get and post requests.
+Uses a `requests.Session` to make get and post requests.
 The `__init__` of the `BaseDownload` class can take the following args:
-- task: needed no matter what
+- task: Required.
+The task from the dispatcher
-- headers: (Named arg) dict to set headers for the whole session. default: random User-Agent for the device type, will use desktop if no device type is set)
+- headers: (Named arg) dict to set headers for the whole session. default: random User-Agent for the device type, will use desktop if no device type is set
 - proxy: (Named arg) Proxy string to use for the requests
-- ignore_codes: (Named arg) List of HTTP Status codes to not retry on
+- ignore_codes: (Named arg) List of HTTP Status codes to not retry on.
+If these codes are seen, it will treat the request as any other success.

 When using BaseDownloader, a requests session is created under `self.session`, so every get/post you make will use the same session per task.